kerspoon/lipy2/README.markdown

 Classes are simple stored as three parameters:

  + parents - a list of classes with all parents (including grandparents etc.)
- + parameters - the things that can be set in this class
+ + parameters - the things that can be set in this class (inherited from all parents)
  + slots - things that cannot be set in this class but become parameters of child-classes.

 To create a class you do the following: